vaibhavsinghal87/learn-jenkins/jenkins-freestyle-project.md

 ## Execute shell script in Jenkins directory
+- use an agent to create a script in workspace and then execute it

-## Execute shell script in Github repo using jenkins job
+## Execute shell script in Github repo using Jenkins job

 ```
 echo $WORKSPACE